 There are five equipment Categories (Y, Z, A, B, and C) that apply to installation separation distances between the EUT and compass (or compass sensor) of less than 30 centimeters to more than 300 centimeters.

-To support your needs to meet the most stringent requirements of RTCA/DO160, MIL-STD, Boeing, Airbus, and many others, Element offers Power Quality testing at extremely high voltage and current levels.
+To support the most stringent EMC requirements of RTCA DO 160, MIL-STD-461 and others, we offer power quality testing at extremely high voltage and current levels.

 There are four Equipment Categories (A, B, D, or Z) that indicate the type of power used by the equipment and the type of AC and/or DC power source with which the equipment is compatible.
 For AC powered equipment, an additional designator, placed in parenthesis following the Category designator, is a two character code indicating that the equipment has been tested for use with Constant Frequency (CF), Narrow Variable Frequency (NF), or Wide Variable Frequency (WF).